 Just about every major disk subsystem has a facility to remotely mirror data to another subsystem, though usually both subsystems need to be from the same manufacturer.
 You can use this to shortcut the disruptive migration option.
 You can set up mirrors between two multi-terabyte subsystems and leave it for some time to complete the mirror process.
 Once you get there, then you need to stop your application so that no more updates happen to the old system, stop mirroring and convert the target mirror so it can be used for primary data, (the Remote Mirroring section explains this) then point your applications to the target disks and restart them.
 The non-disruptive mirroring part can take several days, the disruptive swap-over just minutes.

 However, all of the options above move disks, not data.
 That is, at the end of the move the disk will be exactly the same size as it was when you started, so none of these will assist if you want to make disks bigger.
 Two mainframe migration tools exist to help here, FDRMOVE and LDMF.
 These products move datasets, and if they can get exclusive use for a file then they will just move the data.
 If they cannot get exclusive use they will copy the data and maintain it up to date while waiting for the ENQ to be released so they can swap the file to the new location.
-It may be necessary to stop applications briefly before this happens.
+It may be necessary to stop applications briefly for this to happen.

 OK, so you have moved all your data off your old disks successfully and you are ready to power them down and ship them off to the scrap yard.
 Before you can do that, you need to wipe all the data off them, so it does not fall into criminal hands.
 FDR Erase is a product that can so this for you.

 back to top